-1. It is expected that a T&T student will spend the first semester enrolled in ENC 7980 Dissertation Research developing a prospectus in accordance with the guidelines found herein.

-- 2. A Texts & Technology prospectus is typically 20-30 pages in length. - 3.
-The student's Dissertation Committee has flexibility in determining the time allowed for the completion of a prospectus, but should be mindful that a full-time student is expected to complete all dissertation work within four semesters of becoming ABD, including summers.
+- 1. It is expected that a T&T student will spend the first semester enrolled in ENC 7980 Dissertation Research developing a prospectus in accordance with the guidelines found herein. - 2.
+A Texts & Technology prospectus is typically 20-30 pages in length but can be longer or shorter depending on the preferences of the student's Dissertation Committee. - 3.
+The student's Dissertation Committee has flexibility in determining the time allowed for the completion of a prospectus, but should be mindful that it must be submitted within one year of beginning ENC 7980 Dissertation.
+The Committee also should keep in mind that a full-time student is expected to complete all dissertation work within four semesters of completing their exams, including summers.
 Part-time students generally take six semesters to complete. - 4.
-Approximately 6 weeks prior to the end of the semester in which the student proposes finalizing the prospectus, they should circulate the draft prospectus to each member of his/her committee for comment. - Committee members should provide feedback/notes to the student in writing within two weeks of receiving the draft prospectus. - The student should revise the prospectus and resubmit it to committee members approximately 3 weeks prior to the intended defense.
+Approximately 6 weeks prior to the end of the semester in which the student proposes finalizing the prospectus, they should circulate the draft prospectus to each member of their Committee for comment. - a.
+Committee members should provide feedback/notes to the student in writing within two weeks of receiving the draft prospectus.

+b.
+The student should revise the prospectus and resubmit it to committee members approximately 3 weeks prior to the intended defense.